 Who Is Almond Oil and Honey Best For?

 Acne: Honey is a great option for people with acne because it is antibacterial and opens the pores to allow for clarifying of the skin.

 Wrinkles: Honey is also a great choice for people with wrinkled skin or skin that needs

 1 tsp almond oil

 1 tsp rose water

 Out of all the beauty items that I frequently splurge on, rose water is one of my favorites.
 I literally spray it anytime I need a pick-me-up.
-I love it SOOOO much.
-My bank account says I love it too much.
+I love it so much.
+My bank account would probably say I love it too much.

-STRESSED OUT: The aroma of rose water is a mood booster that is great for anytime you’re feeling stressed out or overwhelmed.
-Maybe that’s why I’m semi addicted…
+Stressed Out: The aroma of rose water is a mood booster that is great for

-WRINKLES/COMPLEXTION ISSUES: Rose water is filled with antioxidants and has astringent properties which means it tightens the skin and acts as a tonner while repairing the skin.
+Wrinkles and/or Complexion Issues: Rose water is filled with antioxidants and has astringent properties which means it tightens the skin and acts as a toner while repairing the skin.

 1 tsp Almond Oil